frequency-chain/frequency/designdocs/capacity.md

 #[pallet::hooks]
 impl<T: Config> Hooks<BlockNumberFor<T>> for Pallet<T> {
-  fn on_finalize(_now: BlockNumberFor<T>) -> Weight {}
+  fn on_initialize(_now: BlockNumberFor<T>) -> Weight {}
 }

 ```

 Acceptance Criteria are listed below but can evolve:

-1. After a fixed number of blocks, a new Epoch Period begins.
+1. After a fixed number of blocks, a new Epoch begins.
-2. At the end of an Epoch Period, `EpochNumber` storage is increased by 1.
+2. At the start of an Epoch Period, `CurrentEpoch` storage is increased by 1.
-3. At the end of an Epoch Period, calculate the next epoch length.
+3. At the start of an Epoch Period, calculate the next epoch length.
-4. At the end of a new block, `CurrentBlockUsedCapacity` storage is reset.
+4. At the start of a new block, `CurrentBlockUsedCapacity` storage is reset.
-5. At the end of a new block, `CurrentEpochUsedCapacity` storage is incremented with the total Capacity used in the previous block.
+5. At the start of a new block, `CurrentEpochUsedCapacity` storage is incremented with the total Capacity used in the previous block. _(Not yet implemented)_

-**Create a new Epoch Period based on the moving average of used Capacity**
+**Create a new Epoch based on the moving average of used Capacity**

 To manage congestion, the following solution uses the moving average of Capacity used after each block to calculate the next Epoch Period.
-Unlike the previous implementation, a new Epoch Period is created after the moving average of used Capacity goes below a configurable threshold called `config::MovingAverageBound`.
+Unlike the previous implementation, a new Epoch  is created after the moving average of used Capacity goes below a configurable threshold called `config::MovingAverageBound`.
 An essential difference from the other solutions is that it becomes less predictable to know when a new Epoch Period starts.

 To compute the moving average, an additional configuration is necessary to set the window size of the moving average called `config::MovingAverageWindowSize`.